riomhaire/lightauth/README.md

 ## Installation

-After cloning the repository you need to install the few dependencies.
+The simplest way if you 'make' installed is to run 'make' which will install all the dependencies and install the apps.
+Otherwise After cloning the repository you need to install the few dependencies.
 Execute the following within the main directory.

 ```bash
 $ go get github.com/riomhaire/lightauth